gvwilson/buildtogether.tech/src/important/index.md

 How are proposals put forward?
 :   The easiest way to do this in a software project
-    is to file an issue in the project's [%i "issue tracker" %]issue tracker[%/i%] tagged *Proposal*.
+    is to file an issue in the project's issue tracker[%i "issue tracker" %] tagged *Proposal*.
     Team members can comment on it there so that the sponsor can revise it before bringing it to a vote.